rclark/errors/usage.md

 <a name="TimeoutError"></a>
 ## type [TimeoutError](<https://github.com/rclark/errors/blob/main/types.go#L187-L189>)

-TimeoutError is an error that represents a situation where some action took too long to complete.
+TimeoutError is an [ErrorType](<#ErrorType>) that represents a situation where some action took too long to complete.

 ```go
 type TimeoutError struct {